 SA: Hire someone to help you, such as an expert or mentor, or join a group whose end goal is to get you there.
 This world is changing – artificial intelligence and cloud technologies are becoming a big part of our industry, and you either become part of the shift or hire younger staff to get you through it.

 When you look at what companies like Intuit have done for small businesses, it’s impressive.
 Scott Cook had a simple idea and we need to be grateful to innovators like him who create things to make the world a better place.
-We need to thank companies like Intuit and TSheets by QuickBooks for being courageous and allowing bookkeepers and accountants to make data entry a thing of the past.
+We need to thank companies like Intuit for being courageous and allowing bookkeepers and accountants to make data entry a thing of the past.
 We can now spend our time interpreting the data for our clients, not entering it!